Xyvir/iex.run/.github/readme.md

 ## Setting up your own iex.run is easy!

-1. Fork this repo
+1. Purchase a short, pithy, vanity domain name like 'iex.run'.
+Get a .run ending if you wanna be cool like me.
+(3 letter names are about as short as you can go w/o paying ridiculous pricing.)
-2. (Optional but recommended) purchase a short vanity URL like 'iex.run'.
-Get a .run domain if you wanna be cool like me.
+2. Fork this repository and name it identically to the unique URL you purchased above.
 3. Set up the forked repo as a Github Page using the vanity URL purchased above.
 4. Update mandatory configs and preferences in the /etc/+main.config file.
 5. Upload powershell scripts, batch files, or small binaries to the /scripts folder